kimjoonghokim/Tami/README.md

 * 3D Printer
 * Soldering Iron

 The soldering iron is used purely to set the threaded inserts into the printed parts, this is so that the threads will not strip and ensures that you will be able to repeatedly unscrew the hardware.
+Follow the technical sheet for the AMG8833 to wire it properly.